MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/how-to-declare-parameter-sets.md

 ---
+ms.date: 09/13/2016
+ms.topic: reference
-title: "How to Declare Parameter Sets | Microsoft Docs" ms.date: "09/13/2016"
+title: How to Declare Parameter Sets
+description: How to Declare Parameter Sets
 ---
 # How to Declare Parameter Sets